ST Explains: Why is S’pore investing $700m in quantum computing?

 Its first real-world application could be in chemistry.

 Today, a traditional computer can simulate the structure of a simple water molecule, but only powerful quantum computers will be able to accurately simulate more complex molecules such as enzymes, proteins and DNA.
 Complex molecular simulations are key to the discovery of new drugs.

 Riding on the success of their messenger RNA (mRNA) Covid-19 vaccines in the current pandemic, biomedical firms are developing mRNA vaccines for malaria, tuberculosis and HIV, all of which are still causing many deaths in lower-income countries.
 This is a potential application for quantum computing.

 More powerful quantum computers can also speed up the discovery of new materials to address present-day battery woes.
-Specifically, more efficient, safer and greener batteries are needed for electric and autonomous vehicles (EVs and AVs).
+Specifically, more efficient, safer and greener batteries are needed for electric and autonomous vehicles.

 Lithium-ion batteries that power automotives use liquid electrolytes to move energy around.
 But these batteries can be slow to charge and do not last long enough for longer journeys.
 They also freeze in sub-zero temperatures and contain flammable material.
 What’s more, their production requires the extraction of rare earth materials using large amounts of water.

 Hyundai is working with quantum computer maker IonQ to explore ways to supercharge lithium-ion batteries.
-They are also exploring new metal catalyst chemical reactions, which could enable Hyundai engineers to develop higher-performance EVs at reduced costs.
+They are also exploring new metal catalyst chemical reactions, which could enable Hyundai engineers to develop higher-performance electric vehicles at reduced costs.

 IBM and Daimler, the parent company of Mercedes-Benz, are working on next-generation lithium-sulphur batteries for a more powerful charge that lasts longer than lithium-ion ones.
 Meanwhile, Nissan, Honda, Volkswagen, Ford, Mercedes-Benz, BMW and Toyota are working on safer solid-state batteries.
 These are applications waiting for a quantum computing breakthrough.

 Advances in this space will spill over to mega-battery grids, currently also based on lithium-ion technologies, to ensure a smooth supply of renewable energy to homes and offices even when the sun or wind is out.
 Mega-battery storage facilities are located across the US as well as in England, Lithuania and Chile as the charge towards net-zero emission goals intensifies.

-Also of interest to the energy sector is a more efficient way to plan global logistics such as those for transporting oil and gas.
+Also of interest to the energy sector is a more efficient way to plan global logistics, such as those for transporting oil and gas.
 This would also benefit from quantum computing.

 3. What can quantum computers do for gen AI?